 Originating in the Emilia- Romagna district, Piadina Romagnola is a griddled flatbread that tends to be eaten as a sandwich when it is served as street food.
 Popular fillings for the flatbread treat include soft, creamy cheeses, prosciutto or tomatoes.

 This snack was once considered a meal for the poor, as it was made with maize flour, which was a cheap and readily available ingredient that even those in poverty could often get their hands on.

 Despite these humble beginnings, Piadina Romagnola has definitely become a staple in regional Italian cuisine as well as a popular street food choice.

 Moving back to street food that works excellently for those with a sweet tooth, we have the delicious Crema Fritta.
-Another deep-fried treat, Crema Fritta consists of deep friend custard cream with a gooey, soft inside and a crispy exterior.
+Another deep-fried treat, Crema Fritta consists of deep-fried custard cream with a gooey, soft inside and a crispy exterior.